A long spin period for a sub-Neptune-mass exoplanet: Data and Model Fitting

 HIP 41378 was observed during K2's Campaign 5 in long-cadence mode, and during Campaign 18 in short-cadence mode.
 Utilizing \texttt{greenlantern}, we fit the K2 light curve data to derive a constraint on \hip{41378~f}'s rotation rate.
 We used the K2 observations as reduced by \citet{Vanderburg2016} and \citet{Becker2019}.
 In brief, these light curves were extracted from target pixel files from a set of 20 photometric apertures and systematics corrections were performed following \citet{Vanderburg2014PASP} and \citet{Vanderburg2016ApJS}.
 After selecting the light curve from the aperture that minimized photometric scatter, the systematics correction was refined by a simultaneous fit along with the transits and low-frequency variability in the light curve.
 We flattened the light curve by dividing the resulting light curve by the best-fit low-frequency variability model.
 The original target pixel files for K2 Campaigns 5 and 18 are hosted by MAST: \dataset[10.17909/T9SK5H]{\doi{10.17909/T9SK5H}} and \dataset[10.17909/t9-zmte-d528]{\doi{10.17909/t9-zmte-d528}}, respectively.

-We manually separate non-overlapping transits of planets b, d, and f in preprocessing and fit each model to the appropriate data (planet b parameters to transits of planet b, etc.).
-This is done to mitigate possible model confusion, since a combined model could swap the parameters of two planets and produce the same likelihood.
-Splitting the data in preprocessing removes this degeneracy so that MCMC walkers do not explore unnecessary areas of parameter space.

-The full model consists of 26 parameters.
-Five parameters are needed for each of planets b and d: the radius ratio $R_p / R_\star$, orbital period $P_\text{orb}$, orbital distance during transit $d / R_\star$, mid-transit time offset $t_0$, and complement inclination angle $\beta$.
-For planet f, which we examine for possible oblateness and obliquity, we require eight parameters: the polar ($R_a / R_\star$) and equatorial ($R_{bc} / R_\star$) radius ratios, orbital period $P_\text{orb}$, orbital distance during transit $d / R_\star$, mid-transit time offset $t_0$, complement inclination angle $\beta$, and obliquity angle parameters $\Gamma \cos\gamma$ and $\Gamma \sin\gamma$.
-Common to all three planets modeled are the stellar limb darkening parameters $q_1, q_2$, following the parameterization of \citet{Kipping2013}.
+The full model consists of 16 parameters, given in Table~\ref{tbl:priors} with their associated priors.
+The polar radius ratio ($R_a / R_\star$), equatorial radius ratio ($R_{bc} / R_\star$), and orientation angle $\eta$ are reparameterized for fitting as $r$, $\mu$, and $\nu$.
+The parameter $r$ is simply the geometric mean of the three ellipsoid radii; the parameterization of $\mu$ and $\nu$, which depend on flattening $f$ and orientation $\eta$, is detailed in Appendix~\ref{adx:degeneracies}.
+The remaining planet parameters are orbital period $P_\text{orb}$, orbital distance during transit $d / R_\star$, mid-transit time offset $t_0$, impact parameter $b$, and orientation angle $\xi$.
+We also require stellar limb darkening parameters $q_1$ and $q_2$, following the parameterization of \citet{Kipping2013}, and six additional parameters characterizing correlated noise.
+At present, we restrict our focus to quadratic limb darkening only, but extension to other limb darkening prescriptions could be an avenue for future work.

-Fitting for three orbital periods and three orbital distances, given that the stellar density $\rho_\star$ is constrained independently by asteroseismology \citep{Lund+2019}, allows us to efficiently approximate a possibly nonzero orbital eccentricity for each planet.
-Orbital period $P_\text{orb}$ and $\rho_\star$ uniquely set the semimajor axis $a / R_\star$ for each planet; so we distinguish the orbital distance during transit with the symbol $d / R_\star$, which is equivalent to $a / R_\star$ when eccentricity $e = 0$.
+Since \hip{41378~f} has such a long orbital period, we must consider that its orbit may be eccentric.
+The stellar density $\rho_\star$ is constrained independently by asteroseismology \citep{Lund+2019}, which, combined with orbital period $P_\text{orb}$, sets the scaled semimajor axis $a / R_\star$ of the planet's orbit.
+We distinguish the orbital distance during transit with the symbol $d / R_\star$, which is equivalent to $a / R_\star$ when eccentricity $e = 0$.
 This is an approximation based on the assumption that $d / R_\star$ remains constant throughout the transit, rather than varying with time.
-We expect eccentricity to be small if it is nonzero, so the value of $a / R_\star$ for each planet is used to set the prior on $d / R_\star$.
+We expect eccentricity to be small if it is nonzero, so the value of $a / R_\star$ is used to set the prior on $d / R_\star$.